Indecent Assault in Texas

 Facing a Sex Crimes Charge?
 Contact Us.

-If you or a loved one is accused of indecent assault, it is critical that you have an experienced defense team on your side.
+If you or a loved one is accused of groping, it is critical that you have an experienced defense team on your side.
 The defense lawyers at Varghese Summersett have extensive experience handling these types of cases.
 There’s a reason we have a reputation as one of the best criminal defense firms in Fort Worth.
 Call 817-203-2220 today for a free consultation with a member of our team.